HRizwan1/2019-team-06f/reports/sprint-02/report.md

 1. Language and Framework of Choice:

   * HTML is used to structure the webpages
-  * CSS is used style our web pages
+  * CSS is used to style our web pages
   * Javascript / jQuery is used for the photo slideshow on the gallery page
   * PHPStorm used for login and register process
   * Vagrant/Packer is used for building the web server and database server